Statutes, Mission and Values

 Central Values and Supporting Pillars

-Animated by the Gospel and the Catholic tradition the Faculty of Theology values
+Animated by the Gospel and the Catholic tradition the Faculties values are:

 Upholding our values and mission are

-- Expertise as the largest theological institute in the Catholic tradition in Ireland, offering a complete range of theological disciplines delivered by a highly-qualified staff, sustained by resources, publication, dialogue, innovation and mutual support.
+• Expertise as the largest theological & philosophical institute in the Catholic tradition in Ireland, offering a complete range of theological disciplines delivered by a highly-qualified staff, sustained by resources, publication, dialogue, innovation and mutual support.

 Our Mandate